elinoza/Weather-App/weather-app/README.md

 🔧 `Axios` for making HTTP requests for login.`

+🔧 `SendGrid`  for email delivery when user chooses to reset his/her password.`

 # 🚀 Features
 - User authentication and authorization using email and Google sign-in.
+- User can  reset password through email using SendGrid's email delivery platform with accessToken delivered by email .
 - Weather data fetched from OpenWeather API.
 - Automatic location detection on first login.
 - Ability to search for cities and add them to favorites.